omar-sharif03/omar-sharif03.github.io/_pages/misc.md

 > * And when you want something by heart, all the universe conspires in helping you to achieve it.
 > * You must always know what it is that you want.
 > * Every blessing ignored becomes a curse.
 > * Making a decision is the beginning of things.
 When someone makes a decision, he is really diving into a strong current that will carry him to places he had never dreamed of when he first made the decision.
+> * People need not fear the unknown if they are capable of achieving what they need and want.
+> * People are afraid to pursue their most important dreams, because they feel that they don't deserve them, or that they will be unable to achieve them.
+> * Tell your heart that the fear of suffering is worse than the suffering itself.
+> * There is only one thing that makes a dream impossible to achieve: the fear of failure.
+> * All people who are happy have God within them.
+> * The darkest hour of the night came just before the dawn.